The A-Z Guide to Sucessfully Buying Your First Dental Practice

 Negotiation & agreement

-This negotiation period can be stressful and complex, which is why having a valuation done early can help you make a more informed offer and give you some leverage against the seller.
+Negotiating the dental practice purchase can be stressful and complex, which is why having a valuation done early can help you make a more informed offer and give you some leverage against the seller.
 Using that, your own research and the results from due diligence put you in a stronger position.

 We would recommend that you discuss your potential purchase with Rangewell first, so we can approach lenders to ascertain interest and help give you an idea of the funding options available to dental practices.
 For example, your offer price may change if you know you can receive a larger loan with less capital etc.

 The negotiations begin with a drafted contractual agreement.
 This takes the form of a SPA (sales and purchase agreement) that outlines exactly what you are buying and what the prices, rights and regulations governing each element are.
 The SPA transfers either the entire issued share capital in a dental corporate body if buying from a business, or the entire business and assets of a sole trader or partnership.

 The SPA should, at a minimum, cover the following: